department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/claims-and-applications.md

 : - Note: File input screens in form flows should use "document" in the screen header.
 For example, "Upload your supporting documents."

 **evidence**
 : We use evidence to refer to all documents and information you submit to support your claim or application.
 We define evidence as “supporting documents or information.”
-A document or information becomes evidence when it gets attached to claim or application.
+Supporting documents and other information become evidence when they get attached to a claim or application.

 ## Resources